galaxy-iuc/parsec/docs/commands/libraries.rst

 Get details about a given library dataset.
 The required ``library_id`` can be obtained from the datasets's library content details.

+**Output**

+A dictionary containing information about the dataset in the
+     library

 **Options**::